-2. Hayward Gordon Holdings, L.P., and its subsidiaries
+2. EBARA HG Holdings Inc. and its subsidiaries

 The value in use is calculated by estimating the amount of future cash flows based primarily on the business plan and growth rate approved by the management and then discounting the estimated amount of cash flows to the present value.
 The business plan basically spans a maximum period of five years and is prepared to reflect the management's evaluation of future industry trends and past data and is aligned with external and internal information.
-The growth rate is determined with reference to the estimated inflation rate of the country to which the cash-generating units belong and are 2.0% during the fiscal year ended December 31, 2022.
-The discount rate is calculated based on the weighted average cost of capital before tax for each cashgenerating unit and was 12.8% during the fiscal year ended December 31, 2022.
-As a result, the recoverable amount exceeded the carrying amount by \(\frac{\pma}{2}\),701 million.
-This implies that a 1.9% rise in the discount rate could result in an impairment loss.
+The growth rate used to estimate the amount of future cash flows expected to be generated beyond the business plan period is determined with reference to the estimated inflation rate of the country to which the cash-generating units belong and is 3.0% during the fiscal year ended December 31, 2023 (2.0% during the fiscal year ended December 31, 2022).
+The discount rate is calculated based on the weighted-average cost of capital before tax for each cash-generating unit and was 13.5% during the fiscal year ended December 31, 2023 (12.8% during the fiscal year ended December 31, 2022).
+As a result, the recoverable amount exceeded the carrying amount by \pm 1,465 million.
+This implies that a 1.0% rise in the discount rate could result in an impairment loss.